 Makarska is a vibrant coastal town, approximately 90km south of Split.

 It has a busy marina and a colourful central square and market, where you can easily find somewhere with a terrace for outdoor dining and ice cream stalls.
-It seems popular, but not overwhelmed by tourism.
+There are plenty of things to do on the water and there’s also Biokovo National Park up in the mountains.
+Makarska seems popular, but not overwhelmed by tourism.

 The highlight, though, is the pebbled beach, lined with trees.
-It faces west, so it’s a perfect place to from which to watch the sun set.
+It faces west, so it’s a perfect place from which to watch the sunset.

-I stopped in Makarska for one night, and after dinner we sat in the beach watching children play ball.
+I stopped in Makarska for one night, and after dinner, we sat on the beach watching children play ball.
 The setting sun bathed the whole area in a warm peach glow – it was so gorgeous.

 Korčula island features one of Croatia’s famous fortified towns, a walled citadel, jutting into the sea proudly.
 It is one of those places that you wish you had a drone to photograph it from the air, like so many photos on Instagram (but I didn’t, and I want to keep this blog real by only using photos I have taken, that capture the experience of being there).